 Laura smirks at him and yanks off the shroud.

 Oh.
 My.
 Head.
 The suit is three meters tall.
 It’s all black, covered in a strange matte surface I’ve never seen before.
 It seems to suck in all the light around it.
 Silver and gold highlights break up its visual black hole.
-The face plate is smooth like the Mall androids.
+The face plate is smooth like the mall androids.
 The suit bears an aggressive crest, pauldrons, and breastplate.
 It isn’t a spaceball suit.
 It’s battle armor.
 Hell’s ninjas look like this.
-God!
+God.
 It’s so fucking sexy.
 Right smack in the middle of the breastplate, is a blazing gold star.

 Laura opens her mouth to say something, and I raise my hand to stop her.
 I bet she’s going to call us something uplifting.
 Starburst or Sun Rays, some shit like that.
 I glance over my shoulder at the hardened men and woman behind me, and get a sudden idea.